wandb/docs/content/guides/models/track/jupyter.md

 ### Rendering live W&B interfaces directly in your notebooks

-You can also display any existing dashboards, sweeps or reports directly in your notebook using the `%wandb` magic:
+You can also display any existing dashboards, sweeps, or reports directly in your notebook using the `%wandb` magic:

 ```notebook
 # Display a project workspace